OOI-RCA-APL/ceres/docs/connections.md

 # Connections

-Connections provide managed, persistent byte streams between components and remote instruments or services.
-They handle connecting, disconnecting, reconnecting, buffering, and splitting incoming data into discrete messages.
+A connection is a managed byte stream between a component and a remote instrument or service.
+It connects, reconnects, buffers, and splits the incoming stream into discrete messages, all as a background task owned by its component.

+A connection is a `Source` (the transport) plus a `Splitter` (where to cut the stream).
+Each cut becomes a `Message` record.

-## Overview
+## Declaring A Connection

-A connection wraps a transport _source_ (TCP socket, Unix socket, etc.) and a _splitter_ strategy that determines how the raw byte stream is divided into messages.
-Connections run as background tasks within their owning component, automatically reconnecting on failure.

-Connections can be declared in two ways: in the component's `ceres.yaml` configuration, or statically in the component class itself.
+Connections are declared in `ceres.yaml` under the owning component.

-## Configuring Connections in YAML

-The most common approach is to declare connections in `ceres.yaml`.

 ```yaml
 components: